Nicko van Someren

 Nicholas van Someren (born 1967) is a British computer scientist, cryptographer and entrepreneur.
 He is known for having founded ANT Software, and nCipher, as well as for previous roles as chief security architect at Juniper Networks and chief technology officer at Good Technology and the Linux Foundation, where he ran the Core Infrastructure Initiative.
-He is currently the chief technology officer at Absolute Software Corporation.
+He is currently the chief technology officer at Absolute Security.

 Education and early life

 Van Someren attended King College Choir School in Cambridge, UK before receiving a scholarship to Oakham School in Rutland.
 He went on to study as an undergraduate in Computer Science at Trinity College, Cambridge, where he subsequently earned a PhD.

 Van Someren credits his interest in business to his father, who ran a business from their home when he was young.
 While still at school van Someren took summer jobs with Acorn Computers and acquired an interest in cryptography by reading about public key encryption in Scientific American.